martoe/gradle-svntools-plugin/README.md

 A [Gradle](https://www.gradle.org) plugin (based on [SVNKit](http://svnkit.com/)) that provides various [Subversion](http://svnbook.red-bean.com/)-related tasks.

-Here is a very short build script that prints out the SVN revision:

-    apply plugin: "at.bxm.svntools"
-    task info << {
-      println "Current revision is $svntools.info.revisionNumber"
-    }

 The svntools-plugin can interact with existing SVN workspaces as well as create new workspaces (by performing a svn-checkout).
 It can interact with any SVN working copy format; no additional SVN client is required.

 Please report bugs and feature requests at the [Github issue page](https://github.com/martoe/gradle-svntools-plugin/issues).

-## Use-case examples

-* Add the SVN revision to the MANIFEST file when publishing artifacts
-* Create a tag as part of an automated release process
-* Commit files that have been changed during the build process (e.g. bumped version numbers)

 ## Usage